 The Measurements Song (3:19)

 You can’t go wrong with this video that offers tons of examples of different types of measurements.
 I always find that kids struggle to understand how measurements are related – like that 3 feet equals 1 meter.
 With a soothing tune and clear graphics, this video will really enhance your students understanding of this concept.
-It covers all kinds of measurement – length, weight, and volume.
+It covers all kinds of measurements – length, weight, and volume.

-Other Measurement Resources
+1st Grade Measurement Resources

 If you found this post helpful and would like to save it for future reference, feel free to use the image below to pin to your Pinterest board.